Wisdom True and False

 Two essential qualities

-When speaking to those "among you," James means "among my brethren" (Jas.
+When speaking to those "among you" (v.
+13), James means "among my brethren" (Jas.
 3:12), including all who claim to be followers of Christ.
 Continuing a theme that appears early in chapter one, he again exhorts them to seek wisdom.
 What is wisdom?
 As he uses the term, it is the kind of knowledge that enables good moral judgment.
 We all need it, but we all face the same barrier to attaining it.
 The barrier is, we think we are wise already (Prov.
 21:2).
 We all without exception attach a great deal of weight to our own opinions and a great deal of doubt to everyone else’s.
-But as we will see in James 3, there is a true wisdom and a false wisdom.
+But as we will see here in James 3, there is a true wisdom and a false wisdom.
 Before you boast in your wisdom, you had better test what kind it is.

 Paul serves as our example.
 After his ship wrecked on the Island of Malta, he was willing to join others in gathering sticks for the fire (Acts 28:3).
 This leader of gentile Christianity was not too important to get his hands dirty.